QUOTES-Olympics-Reaction to athlete's refusal to return to Belarus | Law-Order

 QUOTES-Olympics-Reaction to athlete's refusal to return to Belarus

+"The Japanese government understands that relevant parties such as Tokyo 2020 organisers, IOC are checking her intentions.
 "Japan is coordinating with relevant parties and continue to take appropriate action."
-POLAND'S DEPUTY MINISTER OF FOREIGN AFFAIRS MARCIN PRZYDACZ: "Poland is ready to help (Krystsina) Tsimanouskaya...she was offered a humanitarian visa and is free to pursue her sporting career in Poland if she so chooses."
+POLISH DEPUTY MINISTER OF FOREIGN AFFAIRS MARCIN PRZYDACZ: "Poland is ready to help (Krystsina) Tsimanouskaya...she was offered a humanitarian visa and is free to pursue her sporting career in Poland if she so chooses."
 CZECH REPUBLIC FOREIGN MINISTER JAKUB KULHANEK: "I consider the situation around the Belarusian sprinter Krystsina Tsimanouskaya to be scandalous.

 - Country: